How to Request Medical Records

 How may I request a copy of my medical records?

-Download, print, complete and sign the Authorization for Use or Disclosure of Health Information and return it via fax or mail to Western Maryland Health System with attention to Medical Records Department.
+Download, print, complete and sign the Authorization for Use or Disclosure of Health Information and return it via fax or mail to UPMC Western Maryland with attention to Medical Records Department.
 Please include a copy of your photo I.D. and a phone number.
 You may also request an authorization by calling Medical Records at 240-964-8441.
 Please note that unsigned requests will not be processed.

 May my spouse request and receive copies of my medical record?